vmware/singleton/content/en/docs/overview/singleton-service/configurations/enable-S3-key-encrypted.md

-# How to use encrypt AWS S3 access key and secretkey in singleton service
+# Encrypt AWS S3 accesskey and secretkey in Singleton Service